Xiaomi's Mi Mix Alpha is 180% screen, and it's crazy

-Screen-to-body ratio is what's used to denote the amount of screen compared to the size of the phone chassis itself.
+Screen-to-body ratio is used to denote the amount of screen compared to the size of the phone chassis itself.
 The higher the screen-to-body ratio, the smaller the bezel.
-The iPhone 11 Pro has a screen to body ratio of 82.1% thanks to its big ol' notch.
+The iPhone 11 Pro has a screen-to-body ratio of 82.1% thanks to its big ol' notch.
 Huawei's Mate 30 Pro's ratio is 94.1%.
 The Samsung Galaxy Note 10 Plus?
 91%.
-On Monday, Chinese company unveiled the Mi Mix Alpha, a phone it says has a screen-to-body ratio of 180.6%.
+On Monday, Chinese company Xiaomi unveiled the Mi Mix Alpha, a phone it says has a screen-to-body ratio of 180.6%.

 Yep, you read that right.